 More often than not, a typical garden shed, much like a concrete garage, can visually be unappealing, lack a lot of personality and house tools, sports and garden equipment that wouldn’t be seen anywhere near the home.
-But all that has started to change, with many homeowners up and down the country deciding that they are bored with their bog-standard garden shed, taking on new projects to breathe some life into their tired sheds.
+But all that has started to change, with many homeowners up and down the country deciding that they are bored with their bog-standard garden shed, taking on new projects to breathe some life into their tired sheds through design services.

 To do this, a lot of people have realised that a garden shed, like a concrete garage, can be converted into an extra living space that can be used as a place to relax and carry out hobbies and interests.
 These new sheds have been called ‘she-sheds,’ but do not be put off by the name, as these are being used by both men and women.
 But what are they used for?

-She-sheds can be used for a range of things, so as it is winter, you can start to plan your future shed, ready for the warmer months.
+She-sheds can be used for a range of things, you can look at this business and ask an expert how she-sheds can be beneficial all year round.
+So as it is winter, you can start to plan your future shed, ready for the warmer months.
 Here’s our top things that you could turn your shed into this spring:

 - A home office